COVESA/ifex/README.md

 interface model/language-specification and other documentation.

-The implementations are primarily written in python and using some preferred technologies, such as the [Jinja2 templating language](https://jinja.palletsprojects.com) ([(alt.  link)](https://jinja2docs.readthedocs.io/en/stable/)).
+The implementations are primarily written in python and using some preferred technologies, such as the [Jinja2 template language](https://jinja.palletsprojects.com) ([(alt.  link)](https://jinja2docs.readthedocs.io/en/stable/)).

 ## Project Structure